yujen-insydesw/command_note/linux_script.md

 # Check empty
 if [ ${#HT_PID[@]} -eq 0 ]; then
-    echo " $PROC_NAME process is not running "
+    echo "$PROC_NAME process is not running " exit 0
-    exit 0
 fi